-The Introduction to Motorsport Engineering short course helps promote an understanding of motorsport engineering in relation to competition cars.
+The Introduction to Motorsport Engineering short course helps promote an understanding of motorsport engineering in relation to competition vehicles.
 Read more Read less

 It is open to students interested in the discipline who are studying for a degree in engineering, maths, physics or electronics.
-It is recommended to prospective students for the MSc Advanced Motorsport Engineering.
+It is recommended to prospective students for the MSc Advanced Motorsport Engineering ans the MSc Advanced Motorsport Mechatronics.

 At a glance